dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 source code.
 DVC facilitates a process by which a team can collaborate between those two mediums, Git and remote object stores.

-"Git for Data" and "Data Version Control" are colloquially synonyms, both are open-source projects, have similar star counts on Github, and growing developer communities on Discord.
+"Git for Data" and "Data Version Control" are synonyms, which can be confusing.
-Both tailor towards data scientists seeking reproducibility.
 Because Dolt is an opinionated data store, and DVC is an opinionated process management software, we believe the two support one-another.
 The degree to which the two are complementary is difficult to answer abstractly, so we built an integration between them.

-In this blog, we explain how and why you would use Dolt and DVC together with a Fashion-MNIST demo.
-We will touch on several data versioning themes that Dolt and DVC tackle in different ways:
-1. Ease of access
-2. Remotes and sharing
-3. Lineage
-4. Reproducibility

 # Tutorial